 LNT: “Leave No Trace”, a collection of principles that encourages hikers and campers to leave an area just as pristine as they found it.

-Scree: A field of loose rocks that cover the slope on a mountain.
+Scree: A field of loose rocks that cover the slope of a mountain.

-Section Hike: As opposed to a thru-hike where hikers complete an entire trail in one contiguous effort, section hiking is when you hike small sections of it at a time, returning home or back to work in between.
+Section Hike: Unlike a thru-hike where hikers complete an entire trail in one continuous effort, section hiking is when you hike small sections of it at a time, returning home or back to work in between.

 Topo: Topography is the study of the shape and features of the earth.
-A “topo map” displays the natural and artificial features of an area such as hills, valleys, and rivers.
+A “topo map” displays an area’s natural and artificial features such as hills, valleys, and rivers.

-Ultralight: Ultralight means hiking as light as possible.
+Ultralight: Ultralight means hiking as lightly as possible.
 Ultralight hikers aim for a base weight of 10-12 pounds.

 Vibram: A popular rubber brand integrated into the outsoles of footwear.
-Different types of Vibram rubber provide for different levels of grip on slippery surfaces.
+Different types of Vibram rubber provide for varying levels of grip on slippery surfaces.

 Sure, there are some clothes and gear you can utilize for both.